Bachelor of Science in Engineering | College of Engineering and Computing

 What are the special admission requirements, if any?

 There are no additional admission requirements for this program.

 What courses would I take?

 Students are also able to select from among many different electives, minors, and paths to different disciplines.
-Students can combine a minimum of nine electives with a thematic sequence to minor in a chosen area of interest, such as engineering, physics, chemistry, political science, and history.
+Students can combine electives with a thematic sequence to minor in a chosen area of interest, such as engineering, physics, chemistry, political science, and history.
 Students who are thinking of medical school may use these elective hours to fulfill premed requirements.
 Others who are interested in law may select political science courses for a pre-law path.
-Other concentration areas include (but are not limited to) health care, nursing, and language.
+Other concentration areas can also be designed.

 What can I do with this major?

 Graduates may pursue further education to specialize in any field of their choice, such as business, medicine, and law.
 Also, you will be able to work in a diverse spectrum of technical and non-technical fields, such as public policy, policy analysis, technical sales, and other fields where an advanced technology background is a recognized asset.